 - It may disappear with no salvage or residual value thus it can badly affect the finances of the company.

-- Sometime it is also seen that the residual value of the wasting asset is even less than the small part of the asset.
+- Sometimes it is also seen that the residual value of the wasting asset is even less than the small part of the asset.

 This is a guide to Wasting Asset.
-Here we also discuss the definition and features of wasting asset along with advantages and disadvantages.
+Here we also discuss the definition and features of wasting assets along with its advantages and disadvantages.
 You may also have a look at the following articles to learn more –